 History is the study of the past and how it has influenced our present.
 You will learn about the choices that our ancestors made, why they made those choices and the impact that this had on the present.
-Have you ever wondered why the First World War began?
+Have you ever wondered where our laws come from?
 Or why the German people elected Hitler as their leader?
 Examination of the past helps us to answer these questions and to investigate the impact of history upon the world today.

-In order to study history you will need a strong interest in the subject and the ability to work independently and communicate ideas clearly.
+In order to study history, you will need a-strong interest-in the subject and the ability to work independently and communicate ideas clearly.
 By studying history in Key Stage 4, you will acquire and develop a wide range of transferable skills which are valued by employers.
 For example, you will improve your ability to analyse information, develop your written communication, prove you can tackle problems intelligently and express your own opinions.